saranrt95/safety-from-valueranking/README.md

 - cond_format (Nf-dim list of int): 0 or 1, indicates the kind of perturbation (see below)
 - flabels (list of strings) : labels of the features to be perturbed.
 - results_file (csv): output file with error, coverage, TP, TN, FP, FN for all the perturbation values (Delta1,Delta2).
-- method: method of the optimization algorithm: 'outside' or 'inside'.
+- method (string): method of the optimization algorithm: 'outside' or 'inside'.
-- case ({1,2,3,4}): format of the pair of intervals to be perturbed;
+- case (int in {1,2,3,4}): format of the pair of intervals to be perturbed;
 - optional: pos_class

 The software considers perturbations on single-threshold intervals for the 2 features (f1 and f2), that can have different formats.
 The information about this is needed by defining the case input variable as follows: